 Atherectomy is a non-surgical, minimally invasive endovascular procedure that lasts about an hour.
 Patients are asleep during the procedure, and recovery times are short.

 Why is American Endovascular’s Success Rate so Much Higher than Everyone Else?

 Simply put, American Endovascular saves the limbs that others can’t.
 We have been able to save more than 80% of patients’ limbs after being told they needed an amputation.
 What’s behind our astounding success?
 Our world-class team of doctors.
 They handle the most complex, most difficult cases—the ones others are afraid to treat.

 Dr. Joseph Shams is a pioneer in one of the most complex procedures for advanced PAD.
 Instead of threading the catheter from the groin down, he and the rest of his American Endovascular team can treat blockages from below!
 This is particularly helpful for diabetics.
 As he explains,

 “Diabetics often get PAD in the upper calf, affecting all 3 major arteries in that region.
 If you attack the blockage from below, entering from the top of the foot or the ankle, you can reach the blocked blood vessels more easily.”

 -Dr. Joseph Shams, MD

-Don’t let Peripheral Arterial Disease ruin your quality of life
+Don’t let Peripheral Artery Disease Ruin Your Quality of Life

 As you’ve seen, there are many simple things you can do to help control PAD.
 Smoking cessation, weight loss, exercise, and proper foot care are critical to your vascular health.
 But sometimes, the only solution is medical.
 That’s where American Endovascular is uniquely qualified to help.

-If you or someone you know is experiencing debilitating symptoms of PAD, schedule a consultation with American Endovascular today.
-We have the experience, team, and technology needed to fix clogged arteries and treat Peripheral Arterial Disease.
+If you, or someone you know, is experiencing debilitating symptoms of PAD, request an appointment with American Endovascular today.
+We have the experience, team, and technology needed to fix clogged arteries and treat peripheral artery disease.